Azure/missionlz-edge/README.md

 - Test and evaluate the landing zone using a single Azure subscription
 - Deploy multiple customer workloads in production

+** If you are interested in Mission Landing Zone for your Hyperscale solutions, check out the MLZ GitHub page [here](https://github.com/Azure/missionlz) **

 ## Scope